 - Plant the following no later than the dates indicated below:

-—August 15: Snap beans and Irish potatoes (seed can be sprouted two to three weeks before planting).
+—August 15: Snap beans and Irish potatoes (seed can be sprouted 2 to 3 weeks before planting).

 —August 31: Cucumbers and squash; plant varieties resistant to downy mildew.